 THE DECEASED HAD COVID-19

-According to new instructions from the director of public health of Quebec, an exhibition with embalming and a placement in a crypt are now permitted, but under certain conditions.
+According to instructions from the director of public health of Quebec, an exhibition with embalming and a placement in a crypt are now permitted, but under certain conditions.

 Ask your Memoria advisor to let you know more about the different options available, while respecting your beliefs and needs.